AElfProject/aelf-docs/docs/quick-start/developers/dice-game-dapp/index.md

 aelf-command call ASh2Wt7nSEmYqnGxPPzp4pnVDU4uhj1XW9Se5VeZcX2UDdyjx -a $WALLET_ADDRESS -p $WALLET_PASSWORD -e https://tdvw-test-node.aelf.io GetContractBalance
 ```

-## Understanding Inter-Contract Calls in aelf
+## Understanding randomization using Oracle Contract in aelf

-In this section, we'll explore how inter-contract calls work in the aelf blockchain using the dice game example from the tutorial.
+In this section, we'll explore how oracle calls work in the aelf blockchain to generate a verifiable random number using the dice game example from the tutorial.
 This will help you understand how different smart contracts can interact to perform complex operations.

 ### 1. **Smart Contract Overview**
    - **Dice Master Contract**: Manages the game, including initialization, token deposit/withdrawal, interaction with oracle for random number generation and decision of win or lose based on dice outcome.